Celebrated Dancers Work With Dance Students

 What inspires a young dancer to pursue a professional career in dance?
 What leads a young person to commit to the dedication and focus required to succeed in ballet?
 Clearly, an important element is encouragement from family and teachers, along with natural gifts of physicality, musicality and love of dance.
 But, must there be more that lights the flame?
 There must be some time, some place, when a dance aspirant makes the decision to move to that next level of training difficulty, that next level of commitment, a point where those who regard early ballet instruction and practice as just ‘fun’ move on to other interests.
 Can one trace such a decision to a single day?
 An event?
 A moment?

 Each of us likely has a different answer to this question.
 But, on July 19th, Ballet Sun Valley will provide an opportunity for young dancers to be inspired and hopefully moved to continue to that next level.

-After performances at the Holding Pavilion on July 17th and 18th, some of the world’s most famous dancers will take time from their rigorous rehearsal schedules to participate in a Day for Dance Education.
+After performances at the Sun Valley Pavilion on July 17th and 18th, some of the world’s most famous dancers will take time from their rigorous rehearsal schedules to participate in a Day for Dance Education.
 And, a once-in-a-lifetime class session with these dancers will be offered to students who are selected to participate.
-The hope is that this day will provide these young dancers with memories and experiences that might light that flame and provide the inspiration to reach for that next level and to better prepare themselves for either a professional dance career or a life that is enriched by the ballet experience of discipline, commitment, graceful movement, healthy exercise and knowledge of one of the world’s most beautiful art forms.
+The hope is that this day will provide these young dancers with memories and experiences that might light that flame and provide the inspiration to reach for that next level and to better prepare themselves for either a professional dance career or a life that is enriched by the dance experience of discipline, commitment, graceful movement, healthy exercise and knowledge of one of the world’s most beautiful art forms.